kubernetes/sig-release/.github/ISSUE_TEMPLATE/post-release-branch-creation.md

 -->
 - [ ] Update [`milestone_applier` rules](https://github.com/kubernetes/test-infra/blob/master/config/prow/plugins.yaml)
 - [ ] Update [`kubekins-e2e-v2/variants.yaml`](https://github.com/kubernetes/test-infra/blob/master/images/kubekins-e2e-v2/variants.yaml) with the new version config
-- [ ] Rotate test-infra jobs configuration for the new release
+- [ ] Rotate configuration of release branch jobs in kubernetes/test-infra for the upcoming release
+- [ ] Run test generation script
 - [ ] Create the new release dashboards
 - [ ] Monitor the new release dashboard with the Release Signal Lead for at least 48 hours - mainly for missing or misconfigured jobs
-- [ ] Run test generation script
 - [ ] Add a new variant for the `kube-cross` image (`kubernetes/release` repository) and ensure the image is built and pushed properly
 - [ ] Add new variants for `k8s-cloud-builder` and `k8s-ci-builder` images (`kubernetes/release` repository) and ensure images are build and pushed properly
 - [ ] Update references in `kubernetes/kubernetes` with the new kube-cross image
 - [ ] Update publishing-bot rules to include the new release branch
-- [ ] Ensure that a new [performance tests](https://github.com/kubernetes/perf-tests/) branch is created
+- [ ] Ensure that a new [performance tests](https://github.com/kubernetes/perf-tests/) branch is created by SIG Scalability maintainers
 - [ ] Coordinate the next alpha release cut - <!-- mention @release-managers nudging them to perform the propedeutic tasks for the next alpha (e.g. setting up the new OBS project) -->
 - [ ] Inform stakeholders about the post branch creation tasks being completed